feathersjs/docs/api/channels.md

 # Channels

-On a Feathers server with a real-time transport ([Socket.io](./socketio.md) or [Primus](./primus.md)) set up, event channels determine which connected clients to send [real-time events](./events.md) to and how the sent data should look like.
+On a Feathers server with a real-time transport (like [Socket.io](./socketio.md)) set up, event channels determine which connected clients to send [real-time events](./events.md) to and how the sent data should look like.

 This chapter describes: